bduggan/raku-slang-comments/README.md

 NAME
 ====

-Slang::Comments - Use comments to get diagnostics from a running program.
+Slang::Comments - Use comments to show diagnostics from a running program.

 SYNOPSIS
 ========